Peacebuilding on Campus

 Or help classmates organize and host the Intercollegiate Peace Fellowship Conference, welcoming dozens of undergrad peacebuilders from sister colleges for a weekend of seminars on issues like promoting peace locally.

-Abraham’s Tent, an EMU program focused on interfaith dialogue, organizes an Interfaith Peace Camp for area children each June.
+EMU’s Center for Interfaith Engagement focuses on interfaith dialogue and organizes an Interfaith Peace Camp for area children each June.
 Student interns help out, working with local Christian, Muslim and Jewish children, and learn about shared core values in all three faith traditions.

 The international peace pole on the campus quad reads “May Peace Prevail on Earth” in 18 different languages, like Swahili and Hebrew, either spoken by students at EMU or studied during cross-cultural.
 Over 30% of the class of 2014 is multicultural or ethnic in background.